PewPewKenshin/MileLDC/README.md

 Use injector of choice to inject the created dll into the game.

-You need to be logged into the world (not char select).
+You need to be logged into the world (not char select) when injecting.

 It will record the lord damage for each team in the observe.